Amherst, Massachusetts: Remarkable College Town

 Atkins Farms: A hundred-year-old farm offering some great fresh homemade foods.
 Some of the best fudge I’ve tasted.
 Located out of town heading on Rte 116 toward Granby and South Hadley.
 They now have a second outpost in North Amherst, smaller but with lots of the same great foods.

-The Black Sheep: A delicatessen, all-butter scratch bakery, café, gourmet food purveyor, and full service caterer.
+The Black Sheep: A delicatessen, all-butter scratch bakery, café, gourmet food purveyor, and full-service caterer.
 An institution in Amherst with the slogan, “Baked in Amherst.”
 A place where just about everybody goes.
+The Black Sheep is now a market with groceries, having made the pivot during the pandemic of 2020.

 Miss Saigon: Some people say this is the best restaurant in town for value, freshness and hard to resist Vietnamese pho noodle soup.
 Right next to CVS in downtown Amherst.